zemmyang/zemmyang.github.io/_posts/rogue-data-braver/2020-10-22-proof-of-charge-conservation-law.md

 \\nabla \\cdot \\left ( \\nabla \\times \\mathbf { B } ( \\mathbf { r } , t ) \\right ) = \\frac { 1 } { c ^ { 2 } } \\frac { \\partial } { \\partial t } \\left ( \\nabla \\cdot \\mathbf { E } ( \\mathbf { r } , t )\\right )+ \\mu _ { 0 } \\nabla \\cdot \\mathbf { j } ( \\mathbf { r } , t )
 \\end{equation}

 We know that the divergence of a curl is zero, so the left-hand side of the above equation is zero.
-The first term of the right-hand side is the same as the time derivative of the Gauss Law in Eq. (\\ref{eq:theabove1}).
+The first term of the right-hand side is the same as the time derivative of the Gauss Law.
 Combining these two,

 \\begin{equation}
 0 = \\dfrac{1}{c^2} \\dfrac{1}{\\epsilon_0} \\dfrac{\\partial \\rho}{\\partial t} + \\mu_0 \\nabla \\cdot \\mathbf { j } ( \\mathbf { r } , t )